Drew Hendry: House of Commons

 In November 2014 he put his name forward as a prospective candidate for the Westminster election.
 In January 2015 it was announced that he had been selected to contest the Inverness, Nairn, Badenoch and Strathspey constituency in the 2015 general election.
 The incumbent Danny Alexander had held the seat for the past 10 years and had been a key architect of the Liberal Democrats coalition deal with the Conservatives in 2010.
 Hendry spent less than half the amount on his campaign for this election that Alexander did.
 Alexander's campaign spend of £50,000 was the highest in Scotland, with 80 per cent of this money coming from wealthy individuals.
 Hendry won the election, beating Alexander by more than 10,000 votes.

 On 20 May 2015, he was announced as one of the SNP's leadership team at Westminster and as the party's spokesperson on Transport.
 In 2017, he was appointed as SNP Leader for Business, Energy and Industrial Strategy.

-Hendry chairs Westminster's all-party parliamentary group for the Terminally ill.
+Hendry chaired the All-Party Parliamentary Group (APPG) for the Terminally Ill.

 At the 2017 election, Hendry's majority was reduced from 10,809 to 4,924.

 At the 2019 election, his majority increased from 4,924 to 10,440.

 In June 2020, Hendry supported the declaration of additional financial support by the Scottish Government during the summer months for students experiencing financial distress.
 The Scottish Government approved early exposure to £11.4 million in surplus funding to assist graduates in higher education.

 In December 2020, during a debate on the Internal Market Bill, Hendry was named by Deputy Speaker Dame Rosie Winterton after he removed the mace and attempted to leave the chamber with it.
 He was suspended from the House of Commons for the remainder of that day's sitting.

 In September 2023 Hendry was made the SNP's Economy Spokesperson, in preparation for the impending general election, in which the SNP leadership wanted to focus on the cost-of-living crisis, energy and economic growth.

-In the 2024 United Kingdom general election, he lost his seat to Liberal Democrat Angus MacDonald.'
+In the 2024 general election, he lost his seat to Liberal Democrat Angus MacDonald.'

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Hendry founded and was appointed Chairman of marketing company teclan Limited.